trust-mfn-berlin/animals-as-objects/vault/material.infusoria.md

 Infusoria was the term used by early naturalists to describe microscopic organisms because most of their observations were based on “infusions” of water and other substances.
 Scientific circles used this term until the second half of the 19th century, when the development of cell theory and the simultaneous diffusion of evolutionary theory brought about different nomenclatures and understandings of [[theme.microbial-worlds]].
 Dismissing the early views of microorganisms as miniature animals defended by naturalists like Christian Gottfried Ehrenberg in the [[story.chaotic-origins-of-micropaleontology]], cellularity and the extensive microscopic observations of early scientists provided other terms, like _Protozoa_ and _Protista_.[^1] Today, the term infusoria is still in use among hobbyists to describe microorganisms cultivated to feed fish and other aquarium animals.

-wrapper

-<!embed video on Ehrenberg illustrations: https://www.youtube.com/watch?v=PKMUJdn09OU>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/PKMUJdn09OU?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _This video introduces infusoria through the massive collection of Ehrenberg’s fascinating illustrations held in the Museum fur Naturkunde Berlin.
 It is part of the interesting series called “Journey to the microcosmos” available online for free here: https://www.youtube.com/c/microcosmos_

-wrapper

 [^1]: See Churchill, Frederick B. "The guts of the matter.
 Infusoria from Ehrenberg to Bütschli: 1838–1876." _Journal of the History of Biology_ 22, no. 2 (1989): 189-213. https://doi.org/10.1007/BF00139512.